edkempe/Marian/docs/ai-guidelines.md

 # AI Guidelines and Session Management

+> **Documentation Role**: This is the authoritative source for AI development session management.
+For session log standards and procedures, see `session_logs/README.md`.

 ## Core Principles
 - Follow established guidelines and practices
 - Keep changes focused and atomic